annabelleluo/ReinforcementLearning-racing-car/README.md

  # Autonomous car racing agent
+## Introduction
+The project is centered on the development of an autonomous car racing agent.
+We have implemented a variation of the original CarRacing-V0 environment of the package Gym which includes modification of the state-space, action space, reward function and overall complexity (obstacles, bonuses, multiple lanes..) of the environment.
+Two types of agents, DQN and PPO were tested on two configurations of the environment; Baseline (similar to the original gym environment) and Complex (include intersections, obstacles, bonuses).
+PPO has been shown to greatly outperform DQN, by mastering both environments.

  To get started, follow the steps below to create the necessary environment and install the required dependencies.